 Any student interested in a career in primary or secondary school teaching must achieve a pass in a GCSE Science - Single Award Science is acceptable.
 A student not meeting this condition will not be able to apply to teacher training either as a first degree option or as a post graduate option.

-All the above information should be considered carefully and students and parents are encouraged to visit university websites to fully investigate degree course requirements.
-Hard copies of many prospectuses are available from the St Louis Careers resource room.
+All the above information should be considered carefully, and students and parents are encouraged to visit Regional College and University websites to check GCSE course entry requirements for any area the student expresses an interest in.